shunterjs/styleguide/README.md

 ##### `language`
 if using snippets you can specify the language, deaults to `markup` (html).

-> You can see an example of the default and optional configurations by looking at the [Sample JSON](styleguide.sample.json) file.

 ## Adding Components

 The main aim of the Living Styleguide is to display the latest version of components from your website.
 You add components by wrapping your code in specific Dust comments.
 The format of these can be set in your config file, but by default they look like this: